Russia's Putin tells OSCE chief ready to discuss Ukraine crisis solution

-MOSCOW (Reuters) - Russian President Vladimir Putin said on Wednesday he was ready to discuss a way out of the Ukrainian crisis with the head of the Organization for Security and Co-operation in Europe.
+MOSCOW, May 7 (Reuters) - Russian President Vladimir Putin said on Wednesday he was ready to discuss a way out of the Ukrainian crisis with the head of the Organisation for Security and Co-operation in Europe.

 “I know that you have your own proposals, your ideas of how to find a way out of the situation (in Ukraine) that has occurred.
 Our position is known too,” Putin said ahead of talks with Didier Burkhalter, OSCE Chairperson-in-Office for 2014 and Head of the Swiss Federal Department of Foreign Affairs.

-“Let’s try to analyze the situation and seek ways out of this crisis.”

-Reporting by Alexei Anishchuk, Writing by Thomas Grove, Editing by Nigel Stephenson
+“Let’s try to analyse the situation and seek ways out of this crisis.”
+(Reporting by Alexei Anishchuk, Writing by Thomas Grove, Editing by Nigel Stephenson)